temporalio/documentation/docs/application-development/observability.md

 </TabItem>
 <TabItem value="java">

 To configure tracing in Java, register the `OpenTracingClientInterceptor()` interceptor.
-You can register the interceptors on both the Temporal Client side and on the Worker side.
+You can register the interceptors on both the Temporal Client side and the Worker side.

-The following code samples demonstrate the `OpenTracingClientInterceptor()` on the Temporal Client.
+The following code examples demonstrate the `OpenTracingClientInterceptor()` on the Temporal Client.

 ```java
 WorkflowClientOptions.newBuilder()